 116,652 XJ Series 2 Saloons.
 The V12 powered cars are the rarest with the Daimler V12 being scarcest of all.

 Only 603 Jaguar XJC V12's were built in right hand drive and only 97 were sold new in Australia.
 My XJC

 is one of the original 97 and only 39 are known to still exist!.
 140 XJC 4.2’s were sold new in Australia.
-A small number of used Coupes have also been privately imported into
+Over the years a small number of used Coupes have also been

 World production figures for Jaguar XJC